• Skip to primary navigation

 • Add a bit of oil to grease the sides of the bowl.
 Lightly cover and set aside to rise for at least an hour.

-• Cover lightly with a dish towel, and let the donuts rise for at least a half-hour, or until almost doubled in size.
+• Cover lightly with a dish towel, and let the donuts rise in a warm place for at least a half-hour, or until almost doubled in size.

 • Meanwhile pour about 2 - 3" of oil into a dutch oven, fryer, or large cooking pot.
 Bring the oil to about 350 - 360°.
 Use a cooking thermometer and adjust the heat to keep the temperature maintained.